FreeCNC/freecnc/readme.txt

   Thanks to everybody who have contributed patches and insights over the years, especially the people who reverse engineered the file formats.

+  Thanks to James Crasta for providing website & trac hosting, and Lasse Hjorth for hosting our email.

-  Also thanks to SourceForge for hosting us in the past, even when things got a bit ugly with EA.
+  Thanks to SourceForge for hosting us in the past, even when things got a bit ugly with EA.

-  And thanks to anybody else we may have forgotten - do contact us if you belong here :)
+  And finally thanks to anybody else we may have forgotten - do contact us if you belong here :)